tahmid-chowdhury/SOFE4630U-MS2/README.md

 ## Introduction:
 1. The video shows a case study of containerization in DevOps.
 The concept of Docker containerization is used extensively in the cloud world.
 Watch the video to familiarize yourself with [Docker](https://youtu.be/rOTqprHv1YE) terminologies.
 2. We will use Kubernetes (**K8s**) to manage Docker images and applications.
 The following video covers [Kubernetes and its components](https://youtu.be/cC46cg5FFAM).
 3. Kubernetes will be used to deploy both The MySQL and Redis servers.
-Watch the first 7:45 minutes in the following video to get familiar with [redis commands](https://youtu.be/jgpVdJB2sKQ).
+Watch the first **7:45 minutes** in the following video to get familiar with [redis commands](https://youtu.be/jgpVdJB2sKQ).
+4. Kafka has an existing tools to automatically store the data get published into a topic to a datastorage.
+This tools is called Kafka Connect.
+Watch the following video about [Kafka connect](https://youtu.be/YXgXw25E5RU).
+5. In this lab we will create a similar tool within GCP.
+However, we will focus on the sink connectors, It's also possible to create a source connector.

 ## Setting Google Kubernetes Engine
 To set up Google Kubernetes Engine (**GKE**).
 Open the console within your Google Cloud Platform (GCP) project.